logo

 R&M (land, buildings, plant, machinery)

-The dairy shed, feed pad and effluent system are only seven years old and other infrastructure is in good order so R and M is relatively low.
+The dairy shed, feed pad and effluent system are ten years old and other infrastructure is in good order so R & M is usually relatively low.
+This year, major repairs were needed to the effluent pipes under the concrete at the entrance to the cowshed which has increased R & M by about $10,000 compared with the original budget.

 Freight and general farm expenses